 Simple IPTables Commands

-For the life of me I can't seem to remember these simple commands to edit my IPTables so I just wanted to document the few that I seem to be using the most:
+For the life of me I can't seem to remember these simple commands to edit IPTables so I just wanted to document the few that I seem to be using the most:

 View current rules